How to Get Roaches Out of Your Dishwasher

 #1 – Use Vinegar

-You might be surprised to learn this, but regular, cheap vinegar is a great pest deterrent and it can also work well for the dishwasher.
+You might be surprised to learn this, but regular, cheap white vinegar is a great pest deterrent and it can also work well for the dishwasher.

 Simply place a cup filled with vinegar on the top rack.
 Then, run the dishwasher for one hour at its hottest cycle.
 The resulting steam will quickly kill the cockroaches.